ProkopRandacek/randacek.dev/content/tools.md

 - [Firefox](https://mozilla.org/en-US/firefox/browsers/) - It has got nicer page inspector than Chrome
 - [Tree Style Tab](https://github.com/piroor/treestyletab) - Sorts tabs into trees on right of the browser.
 Absolute necessary extension for browsing the web.
 - [Duck duck go](https://ddg.gg/) - It has got darkmode!
 Why isn't everyone using this?
+And also something about privacy